March details and Logistics

 Let’s get ready to march!
 This video will tell you everything you need to know about the Peoples Climate March:

-Below is the schedule for the march itself.
-Visit our Week of Action page to see a list of other events the day of the march, including the Sunrise Water Ceremony, Labor Rally, and an After Party.
+Visit our Week of Action page to see a list of other events the day of the march, including the Sunrise Water Ceremony, Labor Rally, Returned Peace Corps Volunteers Meetup (along with many other similar meetups), and the After Party.

 Arrive in Washington, DC